Your search for images, in topic GotY 2008 - The Monthly Winners, in undefined order, returns

 The best view in Scotland perhaps? - subjective, as these things should be.

-From the summit of A' Maighdean looking northwest over Dubh Loch and Fionn Loch - prominent hill is the Corbett of Beinn Airigh Charr.
+From the summit of A' Mhaighdean looking northwest over Dubh Loch and Fionn Loch - prominent hill is the Corbett of Beinn Airigh Charr.

-From the summit of A' Maighdean looking northwest over Dubh Loch and Fionn Loch - prominent hill is the Corbett of Beinn Airigh Charr.
+From the summit of A' Mhaighdean looking northwest over Dubh Loch and Fionn Loch - prominent hill is the Corbett of Beinn Airigh Charr.

-© Copyright Adam Ward and licenced for reuse under a Creative Commons licence
+© Copyright Adam Ward and licensed for reuse under a Creative Commons licence

 6/12